 Study items to be considered include, but are not limited to:

-How should the management architectures evolve in order to support evolving and new telecommunication network technologies, architectures and services, e.g, cloud computing, energy saving, future networks, SDN and IMT 2020?
+1) How should the management architectures evolve in order to support evolving and future telecommunication network technologies, architectures and services, e.g., cloud computing, energy saving, future telecommunication/ICT architectures, capabilities, technologies, applications and services?

-How to use new technologies (e.g., using cloud) to improve the management system architectures?
+2) How to use future technologies (e.g., using cloud, smart maintenance and AI/ML) to improve the management system architectures?

-3) Which extensions to existing Recommendations, or which new Recommendations are needed in response to the results of the study under 1 and 2)?
+3) Which extensions to existing Recommendations, or which new Recommendations, are needed in response to the results of the study under 1 and 2)?

 4) What is the impact of evolution in network technologies and architectures on the security of the management plane?

-5) Which extensions to M.3016 series, or which new Recommendations are needed in response to the results of the study under 3)?
+5) Which extensions to ITU-T M.3016 series, or which new Recommendations, are needed in response to the results of the study under 4)?

-3.5.3 Tasks
+3 Tasks